 With a relatively small and underdeveloped private sector, especially in rural areas, the state has taken most of the responsibility for service delivery, for example in education, health and infrastructure.
 Basic services are provided throughout the country and the coverage and quality of these services has been steadily improving.
 Universal primary education has been achieved and secondary enrollment has increased from 12% in 1985 to 74% in 2013.
-Life expectancy has risen from 52.4 years in 2000 to 68 years in 2012; 95% of households now have electricity (as recently as 2008 only 60% of households had electricity); and as of 2013, 97% of the rural population have access to an improved water source.
-Poverty levels were recorded at 23% of the population in a 2007 survey, but have been halved to 12% in 2013.
-Tax as a percentage of GDP has risen from 5% in 2004 to 7% in 2012, with a predicted increase to 12.5% in 2015.
-Although only 6% of the population (data for
+Life expectancy has risen from 52.4 years in 2000 to 69.5 years in 2014; 95% of households now have electricity (as recently as 2008 only 60% of households had electricity); and as of 2013, 98% of the population have access to an improved water source and 81% to improved sanitation.
+Poverty levels were recorded at 23% of the population in a 2007 survey, but halved to 12% in 2013 where they have remained since.
+Tax as a percentage of GDP rose from 5% in 2004 to 7% in 2012.
+It is predicted to increase as incomes rise and hydroelectric projects come on stream.
+Although only 6% of the population pays any direct tax in Bhutan, this is still the highest percentage among the South Asian Association for Regional Cooperation (SAARC) countries.